tc39/proposal-atomics-wait-async/PROPOSAL.md

-This polyfill models every situation, POSSIBLY except for the situation where an agent performs a `waitAsync` followed by a `wait` and another agent then asks to wake just one waiter - MAYBE in the real semantics, the `wait` is woken first, in the polyfill the `asyncWait` is woken first.
+This polyfill models every situation, POSSIBLY except for the situation where an agent performs a `waitAsync` followed by a `wait` and another agent subsequently asks to wake just one waiter - MAYBE in the real semantics, the `wait` is woken first, in the polyfill the `asyncWait` is woken first.
 NOTE: exact real semantics TBD.

 As suggested by the semantics, in the Web domain it uses a helper